-- (a) "Reportable Outside Activity" shall mean any compensated or uncompensated professional practice, consulting, teaching or research, which is not part of the employee's assigned duties and for which the University has provided no compensation. - (b) "Conflict of Interest" shall mean - any conflict between the private interests of the employee and the public interests of the University, the Board of Trustees, or the State of Florida, including conflicts of interest specified under Florida Statutes; - (2) any activity which interferes with the full performance of the employee's professional or institutional responsibilities or obligations; or - (3) any outside teaching employment with any other educational institution during a period in which the employee has an appointment with Florida Atlantic University, except with written approval of the Dean. - 19.3 Conflicts of Interest Prohibited.
-Conflicts of interest are prohibited and employees are responsible for resolving them by working with their supervisors and other University officials. - 19.4 Reportable Outside Activity.
+- 19.2 Definitions. - (a) "Reportable Outside Activity" shall mean any compensated or uncompensated professional practice, consulting, teaching or research, which is not part of the employee's assigned duties and for which the University has provided no compensation. - (b) "Conflict of Interest" shall mean - any conflict between the private interests of the employee and the public interests of the University, the Board of Trustees, or the State of Florida, including conflicts of interest specified under Florida Statutes; - (2) any activity which interferes with the full performance of the employee's professional or institutional responsibilities or obligations; or

+- (3) any outside teaching employment with any other educational institution during a period in which the employee has an appointment with Florida Atlantic University, except with written approval of the Dean. - 19.3 Conflicts of Interest Prohibited.
+Conflicts of interest are prohibited and employees are responsible for resolving them by working with their supervisors and other University officials.
+Faculty members that engage in outside activity before receiving authorization are still responsible for exercising judgment to avoid conflicts, and will be required to manage the conflict or cease the activity if a conflict is found. - 19.4 Reportable Outside Activity.
 An employee who proposes to engage in outside activity shall provide his or her supervisor a detailed written description of the proposed activity.
-The report shall include where applicable, the name of the employer or other recipient of services; the funding source; the location where such activity shall be performed; the nature and extent of the activity; and any intended use of University facilities, equipment, or services.
-A new report shall be submitted for outside activity previously reported at the beginning of each academic year for outside activity of a continuing nature and whenever there is a significant change in an activity (nature, extent, funding, etc.) The reporting provisions of this section shall not apply to activities performed wholly during a period in which the employee has no appointment with the University.
-Any outside activity which falls under the provisions of this Article and in which the employee is currently engaged but has not previously reported, shall be reported within sixty (60) days of the execution of this Agreement and shall conform to the provisions of this Article.

-- 19.5 Expedited Grievance Procedure.
+The report shall include where applicable, the name of the employer or other recipient of services; the funding source; the location where such activity shall be performed; the nature and extent of the activity; any intended use of University facilities, equipment, or services; and any other information the University requires to make an assessment.
+A new report shall be submitted for outside activity previously reported at the beginning of each academic year for outside activity of a continuing nature and whenever there is a significant change in an activity (nature, extent, funding, etc.).
+The reporting provisions of this section shall not apply to teaching activities performed wholly during a period in which the employee has no appointment with the University. - 19.5 Expedited Grievance Procedure.
 In the event the proposed outside activity is determined to constitute a conflict of interest, and the employee disagrees with that determination, the employee may file a grievance under the expedited grievance procedure contained in Article 20, Section 20.15. - 19.6 Use of University Resources.
 An employee engaging in any outside activity shall not use the facilities, equipment, or services of the University in connection with such outside activity without prior approval of the President or representative.
 Approval for the use of University facilities, equipment, or services may be conditioned upon reimbursement for the use thereof. - 19.7 No University Affiliation.
-As specified in Article 5.3(d), an employee engaging in outside activity shall indicate that he/she is not an institutional representative unless specifically authorized as such.
+As specified in Article 5.3(d), an employee engaging in outside activity shall indicate that he/she is not an institutional representative unless specifically authorized as such, with the understanding that mere identification as an FAU employee or by an FAU title or rank shall not be construed as such a representation.
 The employee will take reasonable precautions to ensure that the outside employer or other recipient of services understands that the employee is engaging in such outside activity as a private citizen and not as an employee, agent, or spokesperson of the University.

+ARTICLE 20

-ARTICLE 20 GRIEVANCE AND ARBITRATION PROCEDURE
+GRIEVANCE AND ARBITRATION PROCEDURE